-This paper presents tool support for an approach to program construction, which we refer to as invariant based programming [1,2].
-This approach differs from most conventional programming paradigms in that it lifts specifications and invariants to the role of first-class citizens.
+We present here tool support for an approach to program construction, which we refer to as invariant based programming [6, 3].
+This approach is different from other programming paradigms in that it lifts specifications and invariants to the role of first-class citizens.
 The programmer starts by formulating the specifications and the internal loop invariants before writing the program code itself.
-Expressing the invariants first has two main advantages: firstly, they are immediately available for evaluation during execution to identify invalid assumptions about the program state.
-Secondly, if strong enough, invariants can be used to prove the correctness of the program.
-To mechanize the second step, we have previously developed a static checker [3], which generates verification conditions for invariant based programs and sends them to an external theorem prover.
+Expressing the invariants first has two main advantages: they are immediately available for evaluation during execution to identify invalid assumptions about the program state.
+Furthermore, if strong enough, invariants can be used to prove the correctness of the program.
+To mechanize this step, we have already developed a static checker [9], which generates verification conditions for invariant based programs and sends them to an external theorem prover.
 In this paper we continue on the topic by presenting the SOCOS tool, an effort to extend this checker into a fully diagrammatic programming environment.

 The syntax of SOCOS programs is highly visual and based on a precise diagrammatic syntax.
-We use invariant diagrams [1], a graphical notation for describing imperative programs, to model procedures.
+We use invariant diagrams [6], a graphical notation for describing imperative programs, to model procedures.
 The notation is intuitive and shares similarities with both Venn diagrams and state charts-invariants are described as nested sets and statements as transitions between sets.
 As a means for constructing programs, the notation differs from most programming languages in that invariants, rather than control flow blocks, serve as the primary organizing structure.

-SOCOS has been developed in the Gaudi Software Factory [4], our experimental software factory for producing research software.
+SOCOS has been developed in the Gaudi Software Factory [7], our experimental software factory for producing research software.
 The tool is being developed in parallel with the theory for incremental software construction with refinement diagrams [5], and the project has undergone a number of shifts in focus to accommodate the ongoing research.
-By using an agile development process [6] we have been able to keep the software up to date with the changing requirements.
+By using an agile development process [8] we have been able to keep the software up to date with the changing requirements.